Santti4go/HackTheBox/Headless/Headless.md

 ## Summary

-We were able to vulenrate this machine because of the following vulnerabilities:
+We were able to compromise this machine because of the following vulnerabilities:

 * Server on port 5000 ended up being vulnerable to XSS via request's headers.
 * Cookie hijacking allowed us to bypass `/dashboard` security panel.